nickxri/roblox-rce/README.md

 A little coding knowledge

-A computer running windows operating system
+A computer running windows operating system (or mac os/linux but you will need a little more coding knowledge if so)

 # Instructions
 Download NodeJS from nodejs.org